 By taking part in the project you will also become introduced to how interactive performance and participation on the social reading app Betwyll can become a way to conduct art-based investigations and future studies with an audience.
 This part of the project is developed in collaboration with Research Laboratory for Art and Technology at Aalborg University, which will also participate and collaborate in the workshops and the installation in Turin.

 Inga Gerner Nielsen has a BA in Sociology and a MA in Arts in Modern Culture.
 She is the co-founder of the performance collectives Club de la Faye and Fiction Pimps, as well as a partner in the futurist association House of Futures.
 Her artistic and scientific work is driven by her desire for framing and investigating how people experience and reflect upon the world.
 While studying sociology, she has developed new qualitative methods to document and study the subjective experience of performance art and the social situations it portrays.
 She is s a censor at Performance Design at Roskilde University and teaches courses in immersive strategies and performance documentation and research methods.
-Recently at Art in Context at Universität der Künste Berlin and New Performative Practices at DOCH, Stockholm University of the Arts.
+Recently she’s been teaching Art in Context at Universität der Künste Berlin and New Performative Practices at DOCH, Stockholm University of the Arts.

 Eutopia Dystopia is a two-year project realized with the support of Compagnia di San Paolo under “Bando CivICa, progetti di Cultura e Innovazione Civica”.